 When I was 15, I made the most beautiful trip into the Sierra Nevada mountains of Venezuela.
 To get to the summit overlooking the town of Mérida, my family and I took a cable car.
-It is named Mukumbarí, which comes from indigenous words meaning the place where the sun sleeps.
-It hold two world records for longest and highest cable car in the world, as it extends for 12.5 kilometers and reaches an altitude of 4,765 meters above sea level (MSL).
+It is named Mukumbarí, which comes from Indigenous words meaning “the place where the sun sleeps.”
+It holds two world records for longest and highest cable car in the world, as it extends for 12.5 kilometers and reaches an altitude of 4,765 meters.

 If you go on this journey, you’ll ride in one of eight cabins, each with room for 60 passengers.
 During the hour-long trip from the base to the summit, you’ll pass through five different waystations.

 The entrance to the teleferico (“cable car”) is at the Barinitas station.
 Everything here is very modern with shops, a cafeteria and other amenities.
 It is located at an elevation of 1,577 meters.

 The next station, La Montaña (“the Mountain”), is located at 2,422 meters.
 It gets its name from the strange mountain across the valley that is shaped like an enormous human profile.
 The locals call it el Gigante Dormido (“the Sleeping Giant”).
 From this height, the view of the entire city of Mérida is just breathtaking.

 The next stations are La Aguada (3,452 meters), Loma Redonda (4,045 meters), and the final station is the spectacular Pico Espejo, located at 4,765 meters.
 This last section is amazing because you can see all the high peaks of the Sierra Nevada, as well as two lagoons nestled among them.

 By this point, the ecosystem has changed entirely due to the elevation you’ve reached.
 Trees can no longer survive.
 Vegetation vanishes to almost nothing.